ibm-cloud-docs/transit-gateway/conn-vpn-regional.md

 You can attach a regional VPN gateway to a transit gateway as a spoke connection.
 A regional VPN gateway provides zone-level resiliency by deploying two VPN appliances in separate zones within the same region.
 If one zone becomes unavailable, traffic automatically fails over to the appliance in the healthy zone—without requiring you to create multiple VPN gateways or specify a zone when creating the connection.
 {: shortdesc}

 Unlike a zonal VPN connection, a regional VPN connection does not require an availability zone as an input.
 The zone for each tunnel is derived automatically from the VPN gateway's member configuration.
+For more information, including a zone layout and a comparison of zonal and regional gateways, see [VPN gateway overview](/docs/vpc?topic=vpc-using-vpn#regional-vpn-gateway).

 ## Before you begin
 {: #vpn-regional-connection-prereqs}